 Another cause of micromanagement is poor communication skills.
 Without proper communication, things can quickly go awry.
 Missed deadlines, underwhelming results, and frustration are all common with poor communication in the workplace.
 This can lead managers to start micromanaging to ensure everything goes right, but micromanaging never works as intended.

 So, how do you know if you’re a micromanager or if your boss is micromanaging?
-Let’s focus on the signs of micromanagement and examples of micromanagement at work, that way you can quickly identify it in the workplace.
+Let’s focus on the signs of micromanagement and micromanaging examples at work, that way you can quickly identify it in the workplace.

 Controlling Behavior